Reuh/anselme/README.md

 :b = "{f}"
 ```

-### Event buffer
+### Events

 Anselme need to give back control to the game at some point.
-This is done through events: the interpreter regularly yield its coroutine and returns a buch of data to your game (called the event buffer or just "event").
-It's called an event buffer because, well, it's a buffer, and events are what we call whatever Anselme sends back to your game.
+This is done through events: the interpreter regularly yield its coroutine and returns a bunch of data to your game.
+This is the "event", it is what we call whatever Anselme sends back to your game.

-Each event have a type (`text`, `choice`, `return` or `error` by default, custom types can also be defined) and associated data; the data associated with each event depends on its type.
+Each event is composed of two elements: a type (string; `text`, `choice`, `return` or `error` by default, custom types can also be defined) and associated data; the data associated with each event depends on its type.
 For the default events this data is:

 * `text` (text to display) is a list of text elements, each with a `text` field, containing the text contents, and a `tags` field, containing the tags associated with this text.
 * `choice` (choices to choose from) is a list of tableas, each associated to a choice.
 Each of these choice is a list of text elements like for the `text` event.
 * `return` (when the script ends) is the returned value.
 * `error` (when the script error) is the error message.

+#### Event buffer

-For some event types (`text` and `choice`), Anselme does not immediately sends the event as soon as they are available but appends them to a buffer of events that will be sent to your game on the next event flush line (empty lines).
+For some event types (`text` and `choice`), Anselme does not immediately sends the event as soon as they are available but appends them to a buffer of events that will be sent to your game on the next event flush line (empty line): this is the "event buffer".

 ```
 Some text.